Insight

 Milton Keynes Council, Milton Keynes Strategy for 2050 – Recommended Growth Strategy

-The strategy sets out how 30,000 additional homes over and above existing commitments could be developed as part of a coherent strategy, building on a new mass rapid transit system linking new areas of growth and improving accessibility across the existing urban area.
+The strategy sets out how 30,000 additional homes, over and above existing commitments, could be developed as part of a coherent strategy, building on a new mass rapid transit system linking new areas of growth and improving accessibility across the existing urban area.

 Local Plan Updates

-Over the last 6 months, Central Bedfordshire and Aylesbury Vale (now part of Buckinghamshire) have adopted their local plans.
+Over the last six months, Central Bedfordshire and Aylesbury Vale (now part of Buckinghamshire) have adopted their local plans.
 In Central Bedfordshire, the ‘Aspley Triangle’ on the edge of Milton Keynes, originally included as a Future Area of Growth, was deleted from the adopted Plan on recommendation of the Inspectors.
 In Aylesbury Vale, the opposite happened, with additional growth at Shenley Park, on the south east of Milton Keynes, being added through the examination process.

 As covered in our recent Local Plan Watch, both of these plans will be subject to review in the coming months, with Central Bedfordshire requiring an early review to kick-off in early 2022 and Buckinghamshire Council at the early stages of developing a new strategic plan which will build on existing plans for Aylesbury Vale.
 It will be interesting to see how these reviews build on the relationship with Milton Keynes and importantly, how the adopted Growth Strategy influences the thinking of the adjoining authorities.